Writing a will doesn’t have to be expensive or stressful. Find out how to do it quickly and cheaply and maybe even for free.

 Free Wills Month

-Every year, March and October is known as Free Wills Month.
+Every year, March and October are known as Free Wills Month.
 If you’re aged 55+, then you qualify for a free solicitor-drafted will.

 To find out more about writing a will for free, visit the government website.